 All credit and payments cars expire and it's therefore going to happen that the one logged in your Tesla account will expire at some point.
-Remembering all the places where you have logged the credit card, such as Amazon and other retailers, etc is near impossible and most transactions where you use a credit card will prompt or warn you if the card has expired.
-When supercharging, this is is not always the case and we find Tesla's email communication to be poor in many regards.
+Remembering all the places where you have logged your payment card, such as Amazon and other retailers, etc is near impossible and while most transactions where you use a credit card will prompt or warn you if the card has expired, when supercharging, this doesn't usually happen until afterwards.

 To clear the block, you not only need to update your credit or payment card details, but you also need to view your supercharging history and press the "Pay" button to use the updated payment details for any previous unpaid supercharging sessions.
 Once done, supercharging should be enabled.

 Therefore when you update your payment details at home, it is worth checking your charging history and clearing any unpaid charging sessions before trying to supercharge again.